avexyli/Koprulu-Blog/_posts/2024-04-05-crossover-post-rerelease.markdown

 * Reduced the Arbiter Attack Period from 2.8125 -> 2.5312
 * Reduced Photon Cannon Weapon Attack period from 1.375 -> 1.25
 * Adjusted Shield Battery range and recharge rates to match SC2 Battery
+* Hallucinations can no longer be instantly killed by various SC1 spells

 ***